myg813p/ielts/speaking/unit17.md

 In my opinion, chemistry has affected our lives in many positive ways.
 First of all, the invention of synthetic fertilizers and pesticides has greatly improved our agricultural efficiency.
 This has reduced the threat of famine around the world.
 Second, since medicines are basically just mixtures of various chemicals, it's safe to say that the study of chemistry has cured many dangerous diseases and extended our lives.

 5. What area of science has influenced our society the most?
-There are many areas of scientific study that have greatly affected our society, but I think computer science has brought about the biggest chagnes.
+There are many areas of scientific study that have greatly affected our society, but I think computer science has brought about the biggest changes.
 The invention of computers has increased our efficiency significantly.
 Computers have not only made it possible to perform calculations faster, but they have also made maintaining and analyzing databases easier.
 What's more, the Internet has connected people from all over the world and enabled rapid information exchanges.
 For example, social networking sites give people the opportunity to instantly share anything with anyone.

 6. Are there any negative effects due to the development of science?
 Yes, I'd have to say that scientific development can have an unfavorable impact on society.
 To begin with, scientific invention can be detrimental to the environment.
 For instance, science has facilitated the production of harmful chemicals that create a lot of pollution.
 In addition, science threatens human life.
 One example of this is nuclear wapons.
 These scientifically designed weapons threaten international peace and can lead to the deaths of innocent people.